-First, let me thank Richard Harris, Student Forum President.
-Diane McMullen and the many students who shared their musical gifts with us, the wonderful student speakers, Professor Andrew Burkett – our faculty speaker, Emily Tong, and the members of the Commencement Committee who are listed in the program.
+First, let me thank Ben Saperstein, Student Forum President.
+I’d also like to thank Diane McMullen and the many students who shared their musical gifts with us, the wonderful student speakers, Professor Barbanel – our faculty speaker, Emily Tong, and the members of the Commencement Committee who are listed in the program.

-Memorial Chapel’s architectural heritage alone would make it special but it’s also special because it has become our primary ceremonial space, notably inaugurations of Presidents, Opening Convocation, Founder’s Day, the ReUnion alumni convocation, the Greek and Senior Athletic award ceremonies, and yes, Baccalaureate.
+Memorial Chapel is certainly architecturally pleasing and it’s acoustics are splendid, as any musician will tell you, but its “specialness” resides more in the fact that it is the ceremonial center of Union; notably it’s the site of presidential inaugurations, the first meeting of incoming classes, and the annual Opening Convocation, Founder’s Day, the ReUnion Alumni Convocation, the Greek and Senior Athletic award ceremonies, and yes, Baccalaureate.
 It has also become a place for remembering the passing of all graduates of the College and other members of the Union community.
 We do so again today.
 The names of Union alumni and former faculty and staff that have died over the past year are listed toward the end of the program.
 I would ask that you join me in remembering them, their love of Union, and their many contributions with a brief moment of silence.
-Thank you.
+[Silence] Thank you.

-It’s also ok to anticipate the pride and fulfillment that you will experience when I hand you your “dip” from alma mater and you become a graduate of Union College.
+And while Brooks is right in suggesting that you “mute your ego,” it’s ok to feel pride when I hand you your “dip” from alma mater and you become a graduate of Union College.
+You’ve done well, you’ve accomplished a lot, we’ve accomplished a lot, and you have both resume and eulogy virtues to show for it.
 Tomorrow will be a special day and I’m honored to share the moment with you.

 See you in the morning!